mussiedbi/DallasDBI/README.md

 DBI Git/GitHub protocols
 ========================

 [DallasDBI](https://github.com/DallasDBI) is the official GitHub organization for the City of Dallas's Office of Data Analytics and Business Intelligence, or DBI for short.
-This Organization serve as a central hub for DBI staff members to collaborate with one another and to provide public transparency into their work.
+This Organization serves as a central hub for DBI staff members to collaborate with one another and to provide public transparency into their work.
 This repository houses documentation outlining the Organization's structure and governance, as well as guidelines for staff members intending to use GitHub for their work.

 If you are a DBI staff member, please contact an Owner for an invitation to join the DallasDBI Organization.